Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

     @staticmethod  # Do not depend on object - like a normal function and is immutable def odkaslej_si():
         return "*ehm*"

+# If no inheritance, no parenthesses prefered, just class Clovek:
+# Class can inherit from more classes at once...
+# class Clovek(tvor, bytost):

 class DecoratorExample: